nest/nest-simulator/doc/htmldoc/ref_material/glossary.rst

    Hodgkin Huxley.

  aeif
-   Adaptive exponential integrate and fire.
+   Adaptive exponential integrate-and-fire.
 Also known in other sources as `AdEx`.

  ht
    Hill and Tononi.